-- Big, full-bodied, clean, clear and spacious with a huge bottom end and tons of big rock energy!
+- Big, full-bodied, clean, clear and spacious with a huge bottom end and tons of rock energy

 - Forget the dry, flat domestic LPs – these UK pressings are the only ones with the Tubey Magical richness the music needs

-- “… the real reason Full Moon Fever became Petty’s biggest hit is that it boasted a selection of songs that rivaled Damn the Torpedoes.
-Full Moon Fever didn’t have a weak track… [it] might have been meant as an off-the-cuff detour, but it turned into a minor masterpiece.” – All Music, 4 1/2 Stars
+- 4 1/2 stars: “.…the real reason Full Moon Fever became Petty’s biggest hit is that it boasted a selection of songs that rivaled Damn the Torpedoes.
+Full Moon Fever didn’t have a weak track… [it] might have been meant as an off-the-cuff detour, but it turned into a minor masterpiece.”

 You have not begun to hear how good this record can sound until you play a good import, and this is a very good import indeed.